Badgerati/Pode.Web/docs/Tutorials/Basics.md

 ## Custom Scripts/Styles

 You can reference custom JavaScript and CSS files to use via [`Import-PodeWebJavaScript`](../../Functions/Utilities/Import-PodeWebJavaScript) and [`Import-PodeWebStylesheet`](../../Functions/Utilities/Import-PodeWebStylesheet).
 Both take a relative/literal `-Url` to the file.

+For each, you can also supply additional parameters to help define how the JavaScript or CSS file should be retrieved, such as: async; crossorigin; integrity; etc.